High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \subsubsection{Imputation}

-Missing values were treated with all methods described in the second section.
+We generated ten imputed data sets by imputing the missing values with all methods described in the preceding section.
 To evaluate the convergence of the imputation models, we ran ten replications of the \emph{high-dim-high-pm} condition and generated trace plots of the imputed values' means.
-These plots suggested that the imputation algorithms converged within 50 iterations.
-The only exception was BLasso, which required approximately 2,000 iterations for convergence.
+The implementation of MI-SF in IVEware does not provide trace plots.
+Therefore, we plotted the distributions of the imputed values across 30 imputation chains against the observed data at iterations 1, 5, 10, 20, 40, 80, 160, 240, and 320.
+Based on the information provided by density and trace plots, we considered all of the imputation algorithms to have converged after 50 iterations.

+IVEware does not offer any data-driven procedure for selecting $R^2_{min}$; and the IVEware authors recommend comparing results obtained with different $R^2_{min}$ values.
+To optimize the performance of MI-SF, we tuned this parameter with a cross-validation procedure.
+We applied MI-SF with different $R^2_{min}$ values (i.e., $10^{-1}, 10^{-2}, \dots, 10^{-7}$), and we selected the value that resulted in the smallest average fraction of missing information \citep[FMI;][ eq.
+3.1.10]{rubin:1987} across the analysis model parameters.
+The same cross-validation strategy was used to choose the value of the ridge penalty in the BRidge algorithm.
+We considered the values $10^{-1}, 10^{-2}, \dots, 10^{-8}$ as candidates for the BRidge penalty parameter.